senoldogann/ai-chat-template/README.md

 ### Basic Chat

+1. **Configure API keys in `.env` file** (see Configuration section below)
-1. Select a provider from the top bar (or configure one in the settings)
+2. Select a provider from the top bar
+3. Select a model from the dropdown
-2. Type your message in the input field
+4. Type your message in the input field
-3. Press Enter or click Send
+5. Press Enter or click Send
-4. The AI will respond with streaming text
+6. The AI will respond with streaming text

 ### Advanced Features